 used by the initiator and the responder for channel access, and 10.39.8.4.3 specifies the mechanism to

 dynamically switch among the coordinated channels on each successive ranging block.
+In case of one-to-many ranging, the initiator may use the same, or different values for mmsMacPrngSeed values for each of the responders.
 The initiator may

 update the NB channel used for the current ranging round by including the NB Channel field as one of the